 How can you protect yourself from cybercrime?

 Cybersecurity is the solution, and it comes in various forms.
 Things like antivirus software are important on devices and in networks, as well as firewalls.
-AI-driven software in communications like email can help identify and remove phishing attempts, while multi-level identification measures can help prevent intrusions by cybercriminals who have stolen login credentials.
+AI-driven software in communications like email can help identify and remove phishing attempts, while multi-level identification measures like multi-factor authentication and single sign-on can help prevent intrusions by cybercriminals who have stolen login credentials.
 Another important measure is advanced data encryption.